Summary Care Record

 We need to hold personal information about you on our computer system and in paper records to help us to look after your health needs, and your doctor is responsible for their accuracy and safe keeping.
 Please help to keep your record up to date by informing us of any changes to your circumstances.

 Doctors and staff in the practice have access to your medical records to enable them to do their jobs.
 From time to time information may be shared with others involved in your care if it is necessary.
 Anyone with access to your record is properly trained in confidentiality issues and is governed by both a legal and contractual duty to keep your details private.
+This includes all personal information regarding gender history and HIV status.

 All information about you is held securely and appropriate safeguards are in place to prevent accidental loss.